ToineSayan/sequence-classification-with-bert/README.md

-# Document Classification via Bert
+# Document or sequence classification via Bert

+A constantly evolving document.
+Calculation of baselines for various datasets used in my NLP research and related projects.
+No hyperparameter optimization has been carried out to calculate these results, unless otherwise stated.

 ## Models